July 8, 2020 Market Update

 And so, the message remains the same: Remove emotion from decision making, focus on your long-term goals, and take the opportunity to rebalance your portfolio.
 Avoid selling investments when markets are low–instead, commit to investing smaller amounts on a regular basis over the next 6-12 months, to take advantage of potential market upswings while mitigating any downside risks.

-As always, if you have any questions about the markets or your investments, we are here to talk.
+As always, if you have questions about the markets or your investments, we’re here to talk.